richard-austin/cloud-server/README.md

 The <a href="https://github.com/richard-austin/security-cam">Security Cam</a> (NVR, Network Video Recorder) project is primarily designed to run without the need for a cloud service, inside a secure LAN, with access from WAN being made available with port forwarding.
-The Cloud Service can be used to provide access to a number of NVR instances without the port forwarding set up, as the NVR makes a client connection to the Cloud Service through which the web interactions are multiplexed.
+The Cloud Service can be used to provide access to a number of NVR instances without the port forwarding set up, as the NVR makes a client connection to the ActiveMQ service which is the bridge between one or more NVRs and the Cloud Service.

-The Cloud Service is intended to be run at a public internet address, to which instances of Security Cam are configured to make client connections.
+The Cloud Service is intended to be run at a public internet address, to which instances of Security Cam are configured to connect via an <a href="https://github.com/richard-austin/activemq-for-cloud-service">ActiveMQ</a> server to the Cloud Server.
 The NVR does not need to have a local user account set up to connect to the Cloud Service.
 Instead a user account is created on the Cloud Service for each NVR connected to it.
 When the user account is created, the required username, password and email address are entered along with the NVR's unique product ID by which the Cloud Service identifies the specific NVR, When an NVR has no local account, it will attempt to connect to the Cloud Service by default.